gravitee-io/gravitee-platform-docs/docs/apim/guides/create-apis/how-to/v2-api-creation-wizard.md

 ## Introduction

 In Gravitee, your API definition is a JSON representation of your Gateway API.
-API definition v2 supports HTTP-based APIs and the legacy version of the Policy Design Studio.
+API definition v2 supports HTTP-based APIs and the legacy version of the Policy Studio.
 This article walks through how to create APIs in Gravitee using the v2 API creation wizard.

 ## Access the API creation wizard